Where Should I Live?

 San Jose, California

-The San Jose metro area has solid schools, but it can be expensive to live there.
-If you want to be in the general area but are looking for a more affordable town, consider living in Sacramento or Vallejo and commuting into San Jose when needed.
+The San Jose metro area has solid schools and plenty to do, but it can be expensive to live there.
+If you want to be in the general area but are looking for a more affordable town, you may want to consider Sacramento or Vallejo, California.

 Where to go for warm weather